 - Start off by walking forward at a very slow speed.
 We recommend starting at just 1 MPH.

-- Pivot around on one foot, and then instead of taking a step forward, take a step backward.
-Continue walking backwards, hitting the ball of your foot first and then your heel.
+- Pivot around on one foot, then instead of taking a step forward, take a step backward.
+Continue walking backwards, striking the ball of your foot first and then your heel.

-- Walk backward for 60 to 90 seconds and then pivot around, so you’re walking forward again.
+- Walk backwards for 60 to 90 seconds, then pivot around so you’re walking forward again.

-Once you feel confident walking backwards at 1 MPH, start slowly increasing the speed.
+Once you feel confident walking backwards at 1 MPH, you can begin to start slowly increasing the speed.
 Do not go above 3 MPH at this stage.
 Gradually increase the time you’re walking backwards from 60 seconds to 20 minutes.

 Once your body, mind, and cardio system can handle walking backwards for 20 minutes, it’s time to try jogging.
 At this point, your quads, hamstrings, buttocks, and calves have all gotten stronger, and the backward locomotion should feel more comfortable.